 This course serves as the capstone for Christian Ministries majors.
 The preparation and presentation of a major research project related to ministry is the central agenda for the course.
+Students will also be required to participate in Spiritual Formation groups that meet weekly during the chapel period.
 Senior status is required for admission.
 Prerequisites: CHRM 099 and either CHRM 210 or CHRM 220.
+Course fee - \$50.